makersacademy/rps-challenge-apprenticeships/README.md

 Got implementation of the game with 1 player and the game restarts.
-With more time I would have set up a score counter and made a 2nd player.
+With more time I would have got rid of the global variables, set up a score counter and made a 2nd player.

 # RPS Challenge